 People aged over pension credit age cannot claim Universal Credit and must claim Pension Credit instead.
 However if you are a couple where one partner is of pension credit age and the other is of working age you will normally be expected to claim Universal Credit as a couple.

 Universal Credit has replaced new claims for means-tested benefits in all parts of the UK.
 This means that if you try to make a new claim for one of the legacy benefits that Universal Credit is replacing, you will be told that this legacy benefit no longer exists for new claimants.
 You will also be told that you have the option of claiming Universal Credit instead.

 It is up to you whether you claim Universal Credit or not.
 However if you do decide to make a claim it will also replace any legacy benefits you are already getting.

 If someone in a full service area already gets income-related Employment and Support Allowance (ESA) or Jobseeker's Allowance (JSA) but makes a new claim for contributory ESA/JSA, their income related ESA/JSA award will be abolished and a claim for Universal Credit may be needed instead.

-Disabled adults who have been getting a payment known as the severe disability premium as part of their legacy benefit are exempt from Universal Credit and are still allowed to make new claims for the old legacy benefits.
+Disabled adults who have been getting a payment known as the severe disability premium as part of a legacy benefit are exempt from Universal Credit and are still allowed to make new claims for the old legacy benefits.
 If you are unsure whether or not you currently get the severe disability premium, check your benefit award letters or call our free helpline for advice.

 Common reasons families end up on Universal Credit